Address Imports: A Step-By-Step Guide

 Best Practices:

-• If your CSV file contains latitude and longitude columns, your import will overwrite the current latitude and longitude values in an address record with your imported geocoordinates.
+If your CSV file contains latitude and longitude columns, your import will overwrite existing coordinates/ coordinates sourced by CrowdFiber with the Lat/longs provided in your import.

 Best Practices:

-search for an address' precise geo-coordinates and add these latitude and longitude values to your CSV.
+- Rural Addresses: Search for an address' precise geo-coordinates and add these values to your CSV.

-If you're uploading columns/attributes that do not exist as attributes/fields in your CrowdFiber records, it is critical that you create Dynamic Fields for each of the custom columns/attributes/fields in your CSV before you import your CSV.
+If you're looking to upload columns/attributes that do not currently exist as attributes/fields in your CrowdFiber records, it is critical that you create Dynamic Fields for each of the custom columns/attributes/fields in your CSV before you import your CSV.

 Once a custom attribute exists within your CrowdFiber platform as a Dynamic Field, custom attributes can be uploaded to CrowdFiber by adding an additional, unique column to your CSV for each piece of custom data.